 A BOY NAMED BRAHMS

-A college student, Greta Evans, takes a nanny job in England to a six or seven-year-old boy named Brahams.
+A college student, Greta Evans, takes a nanny job in England to a six or a seven-year-old boy named Brahams.
 When she arrives, she learns the boy is actually a life-size doll with a set of rules.
 His parents are going on a vacation and need someone to look after him while they are gone.
 When Greta arrives everything seems fine.
 Before the parents leave she is presented with the set of strict rules which include kissing Brahms good night, reading to him, and listening to classical music.
 When Greta begins to not follow the rules to a T, strange things start to happen.

 Greta starts to hear noises and footsteps in the mansion.
 She notices Brahms is not where she left at certain times.
 She tells Malcolm, the grocery delivery person who delivers food to the countryside home, about the noises and how Brahms moves.
 Being skeptical of her, Greta provides proof by sitting Brahms on his bedroom floor, draws a chalk outline of him and leaves the room.
 A few minutes later she and Malcolm return to Brahm’s room to find him missing from his spot.
 They spot him sitting on a chair close to the door.
 There are other things that take place after that which will creep you out if the life-size doll doesn’t creep out you first.